Iowa Court Records

 After entering the required details, the search result produces a list of all the inmates that match the provided information, including the date of birth, gender, and offender number.
 To view the full information on the inmate in question, click on the highlighted subject’s name.
 This reveals the inmate’s location, county of commitment, offense, date of commitment, and probable release date.

-Information on inmates that are in custody at an Iowa county or city jail may also be found on the websites of the relevant county’s sheriff’s office.
+Information on inmates who are in custody at an Iowa county or city jail may also be found on the websites of the relevant county’s sheriff’s office.
 For instance, the Sheriff’s Office in Polk County provides a list of all the inmates currently in the custody of the sheriff on its website.
 The Scott County Sheriff’s Office also has a list of all current inmates and those in custody within the last seven days.

 How To Find A Federal Inmate In Iowa?